-Neuromuscular Dentistry in Dallas, TX and Fort Worth, TX
+Neuromuscular Dentist in Dallas, TX

 Your TMJ, or temporomandibular joint, is one of the most complex joints in the body.
 This series of ligaments, muscles, and discs act as a sliding hinge that allows you to move your lower jaw up, down, and side-to-side.
 Any problems that affect the proper use of your TMJ are known as TMD or temporomandibular disorders.
 The exact cause of TMD is hard to pinpoint because the symptoms and signs vary from patient to patient.
 At Beyond Dental and Implant Center, we take into account the synergistic relationship between your muscles, nervous system, bite (occlusion), and TMJ.
 This method of diagnosis and treatment is known as neuromuscular dentistry.
 By placing these factors into the equation, we gain a better understanding of your illness and can streamline your treatment to provide immediate and long-term relief.

 One of the most effective ways to provide immediate relief for TMD involves the use of TENS.
 TENS stands for Transcutaneous Electrical Neural Stimulation.
 You may be familiar with the TENS unit if you have received chiropractic treatment.
 The TENS unit delivers tiny electrical impulses to tense muscles to relax them.
 In neuromuscular dentistry, we use the TENS unit to target the muscles responsible for jaw movement.
 The unit will cause your muscles to contract and relax at a rate that is scientifically proven to work out tension and eliminate toxins.

 TENS has been proven to temporarily arrest the following symptoms of TMD: